Pavith19/FullStack-Ticket-System/README.md

 ## 9. Contributing

 Contributions are welcome!
+Please follow these steps:

+1. Fork the repository
+2. Create a new branch for your feature
+3. Commit your changes
+4. Push to your branch
-Please fork the repository and submit a pull request with your changes.
+5. Submit a pull request

+Please ensure your code follows the project's coding standards and includes appropriate tests.

 ## 10. License